danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-case-sensitive-string-contains-checks-in-swift.md

 ## The basics

-Checking if a string contains another string is easy, using `contains`:
+We can use `contains` to check if a string contains another string:

 ```swift
 let string = "This string contains text"